Why Is My AC Blowing a Fuse?

 - A Faulty Condenser Fan.
 A condenser fan works by blowing air over your systems condenser coil.
 When this fan is faulty your system will not be able to cool effectively.
 As it works harder to cool your home you may experience blown fuses and electrical issues.

 As you can see some of these problems are small fixes, such as changing the air filter.
 It is important to have any electrical issues diagnosed by a professional HVAC contractor.
 Trying to fix electrical problems yourself could result in damage to your home, costly repairs, or replacement of your air conditioning system.
 It may even destroy your home’s electrical system.
-If you are in the Raleigh, NC area and are looking for a professional cooling contractor, count on Air Experts Heating & Cooling.
+If you are looking for a professional cooling contractor in Raleigh, count on Air Experts Heating & Cooling.

 Problems Where a DIY Fix Might Be Possible